1. That spark or jolt up your spine that you sometimes feel when aroused is the pudendal nerve, which connects the penis/clitoris to the brain.

 20. The first written mention of female ejaculation is by Aristotle.

-21. Women and men with spinal cord injuries can experience orgasm by a loved one caressing hypersensitive nongenital skin zones near the site of their injury.
+21. Women and men with spinal cord injuries can experience orgasm when a partner stimulates the hypersensitive skin around their injury.

 24. Medieval writers called pre-ejaculate “the distillate of love.”